john29917958/john29917958.github.io/source/_posts/Ha-The-Game-Development-Review.md

 category: Programming
 ---
 Have you ever dreamed of building a product by yourself, selling it to the world?
 Here's my first experience of publishing a voice control mobile action game.
 Including a huge mistake I've made, did some adjustments, then succeeded in the end.
-As an office worker, I put my first step in and successfully published a production game App to Google Play and App Store.
+As an office worker, I've put my first step in and successfully published a production game App to Google Play and App Store.
 Now, it's your turn.
-Creating product after work can be very very tough.
+Hustling after work can be very very tough.
 However, if you never start, you're the same person after one year, five years, even ten years. **Never too late!
 Action, now!** To the "better you" in the future, the better you that you deserve!
 {% asset_img banner.png %}
 <!-- more -->
-When it comes to business, multiple factors needs to be taken into account.
-Our time, our resources, our skill set, our competitors...
-Resource and business goal are the both ends of the scale.
-We never want to put tremendous effort into small project, or the goal is so big that our resources are yet unable to support.
-For me, I ran into a disaster of the second situation.

 1. [Defines Business Goal](#Defines-Business-Goal)
 2. [Capability Analysis](#Capability-Analysis)
 3. [Defines Milestones](#Defines-Milestones)